 CO2_Live is a new collaborative work by Daniel Budinov, Patrick Hickey, James Howie, Jim Jack, Ryan Lewis, Adam Linson and Iain Robinson.
 It incorporates a Carbon Dioxide sensor, situated next to the street, connected to LED panels displaying the real time CO2 levels at the top floor of Summerhall’s TechCube.
-CO2_Live connects to multiple carbon dioxide monitoring stations around the world and is an interactive work allowing the viewers to select via Twitter (using @CO2_Live and #CO2_Live) which CO2 data is displayed.
+CO2_Live is an interactive work allowing viewers to connect to the CO2 data via Twitter (using @CO2_Live and #CO2_Live).

 CO2 occurs naturally in the environment, but humans, particularly since the industrial revolution, have caused atmospheric levels to increase rapidly above naturally occurring levels.
 This has an impact upon the climate because CO2 is a greenhouse gas, a gas that causes a warming effect on the earth.
 CO2, Carbon Dioxide is part of common language, however, it is not always well understood.